base/base/docs/specs/governance/governor.md

 #### `cancel`

 Cancels a proposal.
-A proposal MUST only be cancellable by the manager and ONLY while it's in an active state, i.e. not executed or cancelled already.
+A proposal MUST only be cancellable by the manager and ONLY when it's not in a cancelled or executed state.

 ```solidity
 function cancel(address[] memory _targets, uint256[] memory _values, bytes[] memory _calldatas, bytes32 _descriptionHash) external returns (uint256)